 The law enforcers became the law breakers.

-And Comey more than anybody else is the guy who manufactured the most notorious hoax in modern American history.
+And Comey, more than anybody else, is the guy who manufactured the most notorious hoax in modern American history.

-It was a devious maneuver, leaking stolen presidential memos.
+It was a devious maneuver leaking stolen presidential memos.

 And I wish it were out today, but that's up to the publisher.

-I'd put them on 24 hour shifts, and I think we can get it published and printed and moved out.
+I'd put them on 24-hour shifts, and I think we can get it published and printed and moved out.

-Uh I want to talk about where this is headed and likely to end up more with uh David Show and more with uh Greg Jarrett, 800 nine four one Sean as our number if you want to be a part of the program.
+I want to talk about where this is headed and likely to end up more with David Schoen, more with Greg Jarrett.

 You know, this swamp is worse than we ever thought.